PerimeterX/perimeterx-nginx-plugin/examples/Custom Block Page + CAPTCHA + first party/README.md

-reCAPTCHA Example
+CAPTCHA Example
 -----------------
-> This folder contains an example of a reCAPTCHA implementation.
-The original PerimeterX reCAPTCHA page has been customized, with a different color background, some icons and some colored texts.
+> This folder contains an example of a CAPTCHA implementation.
+The original PerimeterX CAPTCHA page has been customized, with a different color background, some icons and some colored texts.

 In order to use the example: